How to disable offensive content filtering for your Twitter news feed

 What does censored content look like?

-When you’re looking at something that has been flagged as offensive by Twitter, the social network will try to hide it and you’ll see a prompt like the one below:
+When you’re looking at something that has been flagged as offensive by Twitter, the social network will try to hide it, and you’ll see a prompt like the one below.

 Sensitive Material Twitter

-Whether or not the content is actually offensive remains to be seen, but in my experience, most of the stuff I find censored really isn’t offensive to me at all, so I go ahead and change the setting so I can see everything up front.
+Whether or not the content is actually offensive remains to be seen, but in my experience, most of the stuff I find censored really isn’t offensive to me at all, so I go ahead and change the setting so I can see everything upfront.

-Disabling censored content on Twitter
+Turn off censored content on Twitter

 Twitter check display media sensitive content